ASE4156/ASE4156/README.md

 # 3rd Party API - OpenAI ChatGPT API
 https://platform.openai.com/api-keys

-You must create your own OpenAI API token and put it in .env to utilize OpenAI's API
+You must create your own OpenAI API token and put it in .env to utilize OpenAI's API.

+The first line of the .env file must be as follows:
+`OPENAI_API_KEY=Your-key-here-without-quotations`